Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Results

 For stripes to become sustained and grow, streaks and vortices must be (re)generated and as we will see below, the growth of individual stripes is a requirement for the creation of new stripes (i.e.\ for splittings).
 First we will focus on individual stripes and the internal creation of new streaks.
 To gain some insight into this mechanism, we visualize (\figref{isolated-stripe-cuts}) streaks in stripe-parallel ($x'-y$) planes.
-Planes are selected with respect to the stripe's centre of mass (see \secref{stripe-cm} for details) at $z'=z'_\mathrm{CM}(t)+\Delta$, where $\Delta=0,\pm 5, \pm 10$ for channel flow and $\Delta=0, \pm 10, \pm 20$ for Couette (the difference in $\Delta$ is due to the fact that a Couette stripe is approximately twice as wide as a channel stripe).
-Streamwise velocity fluctuations in the respective planes are shown in \figref{isolated-stripe-cuts} panels (a) to (e) for channel flow and in (f) to (j) for Couette flow.
-In the latter case the largest fluctuation amplitudes are found for $\Delta=0$ whereas for channel flow fluctuation maxima are closer to $\Delta=5$.
-We will subsequently focus on these respective $z'$ locations, and in the wall-normal direction we select the crossing points between the laminar and turbulent profile, which in Couette flow corresponds to $y=0$ and in channel flow to $y=0.46$.
-The streak dynamics at these respective locations are then shown in the spacetime plots in \figref{spacetime}.
+Planes are selected with respect to the stripe's centre of mass (see \secref{stripe-cm} for details) at $z'=z'_\mathrm{CM}(t)+\Delta$, where $\Delta=0,\pm 5, \pm 10$ for \ppf{} and $\Delta=0, \pm 10, \pm 20$ for \pcf{} (the difference in $\Delta$ is due to the fact that a Couette stripe is approximately twice as wide as a Poiseuille stripe).
+Streamwise velocity fluctuations in the respective planes are shown in \figref{isolated-stripe-cuts} panels (a) to (e) for \ppf{} and in (f) to (j) for \pcf{}.
+In the latter case the largest fluctuation amplitudes are found for $\Delta=0$ whereas for \ppf{} fluctuation maxima are closer to $\Delta=5$.
+We will subsequently focus on these respective $z'$ locations, and in the wall-normal direction we select the crossing points between the laminar and turbulent profile, which in \pcf{} flow corresponds to $y=0$ and in \ppf{} to $y=0.46$.
+The streak dynamics at these respective locations are then shown in the spacetime plots in \figref{spacetime}, corresponding to one trajectory for each of \ppf{} and \pcf{}.
+We provide plots from one more trajectory for each system in the appendix (\figref{spacetime2}).